-A base magnetometer to monitor diurnal variations in the magnetic field was located at the base, in June at Gautefall, and Ubergsmoen in September/October.
+A base magnetometer to monitor diurnal variations in the magnetic field was located at the base, in June at Gautefall, and at the base near Rauland, in September.
 The GEM GSM-19 station magnetometer data were recorded once every 3 seconds.
 The CPU clock of the base magnetometer and the helicopter magnetometer were both synchronized to UTC (Universal Time Coordinates) through the built-in GPS receiver to allow correction of diurnals.